-Risk of recurrence statistics derived from a meta-analysis of 78 randomized trials in the Early Breast Cancer Trialists’ Collaborative Group (EBCTCG) database of 74,194 women with ER+ breast cancer who had 5 years of scheduled endocrine therapy.3
+20-year risk of distant recurrence is from a meta-analysis of 78 randomized trials in the Early Breast Cancer Trialists’ Collaborative Group (EBCTCG) database of 74,194 women with ER+ breast cancer who had 5 years of scheduled endocrine therapy.3

 Assessing risk is complicated—consider these factors